daniel-munro/demask-site/README.md

 It accepts a protein sequence.
 The backend is managed by a [Flask](https://flask.palletsprojects.com/en/2.0.x/) server, which receives a protein sequence and runs DeMaSk.
 It stores information on each job in a SQLite table.
 When DeMaSk is finished, it returns results, which the frontend visualizes using [D3.js](https://d3js.org/).
 Jobs are indexed by a hash of the protein sequence and the results are cached.
 So if the same protein is submitted again, the results are returned instantly and DeMaSk will not be re-run.

+The flask API is run using [Gunicorn](https://gunicorn.org/), which is controlled using [Circus](https://circus.readthedocs.io/en/latest/).
+These are installed in a user-writable directory, along with python3 and any required packages.

 ## Requirements

 Python3 packages: